 Improved security in the event of a data breach

-ProtonMail uses Zero Knowledge Encryption, which means it is technically impossible for us to decrypt user messages.
-Zero Knowledge Encryption applies to all messages in your mailbox, even messages which did not come from other ProtonMail users.
+ProtonMail uses zero-access encryption, which means it is technically impossible for us to decrypt user messages.
+Zero-Access Encryption applies to all messages in your mailbox, even messages which did not come from other ProtonMail users.

 This provides stronger security compared to Gmail because even if ProtonMail were somehow breached, user messages remain secure because ProtonMail only stores encrypted messages.
 In other words, if an attacker steals emails from ProtonMail, the attacker would not have the ability to decrypt them, as even ProtonMail cannot decrypt them.
-The use of Zero Knowledge Encryption therefore adds a strong layer of resiliency against catastrophic data breaches.
+The use of Zero-Access Encryption, therefore, adds a strong layer of resiliency against catastrophic data breaches.